syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/customization.md

 ### Dot outline

-By adding the `e-outline` class to the timeline cssClass property it enables the dots to have a outline state.
+By adding the `e-outline` class to the timeline cssClass property it enables the dots to have an outline state.

 {% if page.publishingplatform == "typescript" %}